Great Mosque of Brussels: The Oriental Pavilion (1897)

-The original building was erected by architect Ernest Van Humbeeck in a neo-Moorish style, to form the Oriental Pavilion of the Brussels International Exposition of 1897.
+The original building was erected by the architect Ernest Van Humbeeck in a neo-Moorish style, to form the Oriental Pavilion of the Brussels International Exposition of 1897.
 At that time, the pavilion housed a monumental painting on canvas, Panorama of Cairo (exactly titled Cairo and the Banks of the Nile), by the painter Emile Wauters, which enjoyed major success.
 This work from 1880–81 had been intended for the Neue Panorama in Vienna.
-Brought back to Belgium after a fire destroyed the Viennese rotunda, the panorama had been stored in an disused warehouse in Molenbeek-Saint-Jean.
-In 1895, however, the painting was purchased by Count Louis Cavens, who donated it to the Belgian State after restoration.
-In order to house the work, the patron thus had a mosque-shaped building erected at his own expense in the Cinquantenaire Park.
-Its location at the north-west end of the park was chosen during a visit made by the Count, the Minister of Arts Léon de Bruyn and Gédéon Bordiau, the architect in charge of developing the site.
+Brought back to Belgium after a fire destroyed the Viennese rotunda, the panorama had been stored in an disused warehouse in the municipality of Molenbeek-Saint-Jean.
+In 1895, however, the painting was purchased by Count Louis Cavens, who donated it to the Belgian state after restoration.
+In order to house the work, the patron thus had a mosque-shaped building erected at his own expense in the Parc du Cinquantenaire/Jubelpark.
+Its location at the park's north-western end was chosen during a visit made by the count, the minister of arts Léon de Bruyn, and Gédéon Bordiau, the architect in charge of developing the site.